Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Introduction

 \subsection{Contributions}

-Focusing on {NN} architectures, this survey aims to outline the potential of {NNs} in {IoBNT} applications from various facets: Architecture, implementation, explainable approaches, and dataset generation.
-Our main contributions can be summarized as follows: \begin{itemize} \item Deployment of {NN} architectures for {MC} links: We discuss in detail the {NN} architectures reported for the various {IoBNT} layers.
-The need to introduce {NNs} is clearly motivated for each layer based on the problem definitions reported in the literature.
-This is discussed taking into consideration various {NN} architectures, e.g., feedforward, recurrent, autoencoders, and convolutional.
-We aim to provide readers with a holistic view of problems, environments, and {NN} architectures in each communication layer. \item Comparative discussion of performance versus complexity of the state-of-the-art {NN} architectures: We thoroughly discuss the performance and complexity of the reported {NN} architectures as decoders in {MC} environments.
-We evaluate the decoding performance in terms of \ac{BER} and the complexity in terms of the number of learnable parameters.
-We found that recurrent architectures exhibit the highest performance while requiring the least complexity. \item Code developments for {NN}-based designs in {MC} links: We provide illustrative code examples for training and using {NNs}.
-Training and testing of the modules are based on synthetic and testbed-generated datasets in \ac{MC} channels.
-This open-access code encompasses a range of {NN} architectures in various {MC} environments, including free diffusion, flow-based, and vessel-like channels. \item Review of potential implementations at the nanoscale: We summarize state-of-the-art technologies for implementing {NN} architectures in the nanoscale domain.
-We describe bio-compatible technologies such as micro-fluidic circuits and \ac{DNA} chemical reactions, which provide means to run {NN} modules. \item Summary of explainable approaches to describe the operation of {NNs}: We introduce some of the most recent explainable methods with a focus on {MC} environments.
-In light of the physical nature of {MC} channels, we summarize means to interpret the operation of {NNs}. \item Comprehensive summary of synthetic and testbed-based generation of datasets for training {NNs}: We elaborate in detail on {MC}-related datasets for training {NN} modules.
-We also review dataset accessibility, documentation, and usability based on the published code and documentation per dataset. \item New upcoming challenges: We finally summarize new research directions related to the convergence of {NN} architectures and {MC}.
-We identify open problems for developing robust links, deployment, and training of {NN}s, as well as challenges towards explaining their operation. \end{itemize}
+Focusing on {NN} architectures, this survey aims to outline the potential of {NNs} in {IoBNT} applications from various perspectives.
+This paper not only covers the architectures and deployment of {NNs} but also complementary directions, such as implementation, explainability approaches, and dataset generation for {NN} model training.
+The contributions are summarized as follows: \begin{itemize} \item Deployment of {NN} architectures for {MC} links: We discuss in detail the {NN} architectures reported for the various {IoBNT} layers, with a primary focus on the \ac{PHY} layer, as it remains the most mature research area.
+We aim to provide readers with a holistic view of problems, environments, and {NN} architectures in each communication layer. \item Code developments for {NN}-based designs in {MC} links: We provide illustrative code examples for training and the use of {NNs} in {MC} systems.
+This open-access code encompasses a range of {NN} architectures across various {MC} environments, including free-diffusion, flow-based, and vessel-like channels, using both synthetic and testbed-generated datasets.
+We provide practical insight into the integration of {NNs} in {MC} channels.\footnote{We provide the code on two platforms: (i) In the Ocean Code platform, we provide access to the cell-to-cell example developed in \Cref{sec_code_dist} under the link~\url{https://codeocean.com/capsule/6777864/tree/v1}, and (ii) in the GitHub platform we provide access to all code on this paper related to synchronization, decoding, and autoencoding under the link \url{https://github.com/tkn-tub/NN_molecular_communications}.
+Furthermore, we provide the database used to train and test the reported {NN} modules in \cite{cell2cell2024data}.} \item Review of potential implementations at the nanoscale level: We summarize state-of-the-art technologies for implementing {NN} architectures at the nanoscale level.
+We describe biocompatible technologies such as microfluidic circuits and \ac{DNA} chemical reactions, which provide means to run {NN} modules.
+We discuss the feasibility of deploying reported {NN}-solutions in the nanoscale domain. \item Summary of explainable approaches to describe the operation of {NNs}: We provide a tutorial-style description of explainable methods, offering insights into their application in \ac{MC} channels.
+We survey the latest explainable methods studied for \ac{MC} applications. \item Comprehensive summary of synthetic and testbed-based generation of datasets for training {NNs}: We elaborate in detail on {MC}-related datasets used to train {NN} modules.
+We also review dataset accessibility, documentation, and usability based on the published code and documentation per dataset. \item New upcoming challenges: We summarize new research directions related to the convergence of {NN} architectures and {MC}.
+We identify open problems in developing, deploying, and training robust {NN}s, as well as challenges in explaining their operation. \end{itemize}